nickoala/telepot/REFERENCE.md

 - If the seed is `None`, nothing is done.

+**In essence, only one task is running for a given seed, if that seed is a hashable.**

-*coroutine_producing_function* is a function that takes one argument - a tuple of *(bot, message, seed)* - and returns a *coroutine object*, which will be used to create a task.
+*coroutine_producing_function* is a function that takes one argument - a tuple of *(bot, message, seed)* - and returns a coroutine *object*, which will be used to create a task.

 All *seed_calculating_functions* are evaluated in order.
 One message may cause multiple tasks to be created.